alkathirikhalid/small-distance-courier-service/README.md

 - [x] Delivery should meet the required mentioned delivery criteria:
 - Shipment should contain max packages vehicle can carry in a trip.
 (Optimum Combination nearing vehicle max weight limit but not exceeding it).
 - We should prefer heavier packages when there are multiple shipments with the same no. of packages.
 - If the weights are also the same, preference should be given to the shipment which can be delivered first.
-(Shortest Distance)
+(Shortest Distance).
 - [x] Always travelling at max speed.
 - [x] Post package delivery, vehicle will return back to the source station with the same speed and will be available for another shipment.
 - [x] All input numbers will be whole numbers (Number of Vehicles, Max Speed, Max Weight).